 Coronavirus Disease Update - March 23rd, 2020

-A work at home blog 1, my very first.
+A stay at home 1 blog, my very first.
 As of March 23rd, 628 people have tested positive for COVID-19 in the province of Quebec.
 45 people are hospitalized and 20 of them are in intensive care.
 “We are entering a new stage,” says François Legault, Quebec Prime Minister during his latest news conference in Quebec City, the capital of the province of Quebec.

 *SAQ Société des alcools du Québec

 "Enough is enough – go home and stay home" Justin Trudeau

 March, 23, 2010.
 If it wouldn't have been for CODIV-19, I don't think I would have shared this series of stay at home 1 and on with you, internet users who, like me, are probably fighting anxiety.
 We all hope our friends and relatives are in good health and we all are trying to survive physically and emotionally, no matter what.

 My story with my parents has nothing to do with our common enemy of today.
 My story is about emotional issues.
 Both my parents and grand-parents had emotional issues with consequences that, unfortunately, included anger, withdrawal and anxiety.

 I'm a baby boomer so, my parents survived the Second World War (1939-1945) while my grand-parents survived the Great War (1914-1918), the Spanish Flu (1918), a Recession (1918-1919), a more severe Recession (1920-1921) and a Wall Street Crash (1929).